If you would like your child to attend our school, please see full details of our admission arrangements below.

 We take pride in supporting children with a wide range of needs well.
 About one in five children have special educational needs at different levels at some time in their school life.
 We identify your child’s needs as early as possible.

-Our school has policies for Inclusion, Special Educational Needs and Single Equality.
+Our school has policies for Inclusion, Special Educational Needs, Disability and Single Equality.
 We also review our Accessibility Plan each year.

 These clearly state our school’s commitment to offer an inclusive learning experience for everyone.
 We ensure the best possible progress for all our children whatever their abilities or needs.

-If a pupil has a learning difficulty or disability that requires any special educational provision, they will be placed on the SEN Code of Practice Register according to their needs.
+If a pupil has a learning difficulty or disability that requires any special educational provision, they will be placed on the SEND Code of Practice Register according to their needs.

 The type of special educational provision a child may receive will vary according to their needs.
 This is discussed with parents every step of the way.